arjunerasani/appointment-chat-system/ARCHITECTURE.md

 ### 1.2 Architectural Assumptions

 - **Thread Safe Allocations:** Multiple support agents will hit the database queue at the same time, so concurrency controls live at the persistence layer rather than in application memory.
 - **Network Stability:** Clients are assumed to have reasonably stable connections, but socket drops are expected.
-The system deliberately separates connection failures from business-logic state changes so one doesn't accidentally trigger the other.
+The system deliberately separates connection failures from business logic state changes so one doesn't accidentally trigger the other.
 - **Single Concurrent Track:** A staff member handles one customer at a time to maintain quality of service.

 ### 1.3 Main Components & Modules

 - **Client Interface (React + Vite):** A responsive SPA using `react-router-dom` for routing, `useState`/`useEffect` for local state, and reactive STOMP handlers for WebSocket communication.
-- **Authentication Tier (OAuth2 + JWT):** Manages Google SSO handshakes on the backend, issues signed JWTs on successful login, and verifies incoming Bearer tokens without maintaining any server-side session state.
+- **Authentication Tier (OAuth2 + JWT):** Manages Google SSO handshakes on the backend, issues signed JWTs on successful login, and verifies incoming Bearer tokens without maintaining any server side session state.
 - **Queue Engine (FIFO):** Allocates appointments strictly in arrival order (`requestedAt ASC`), validating client status before making any binding assignment.
-- **Notification Engine (JavaMail):** Sends asynchronous emails containing short-lived tokens, never raw database IDs or structural keys.
+- **Notification Engine (JavaMail):** Sends asynchronous emails containing short lived tokens, never raw database IDs or structural keys.

 ---